schmoelder/diss/doc/07_conclusion/00_index.md

 # Conclusion

 The presented work enables systematic modeling, simulation, and optimization of both standard and advanced chromatographic operating modes through its modular architecture.
-The modular design, where components like process configuration and performance evaluation operate independently, enabled both the parameter estimation and real-world validation in {numref}`chapter %s <characterization>` and the exploration of advanced operating modes in {numref}`chapter %s <operating_modes>`.
+The modular design, where components like process configuration and performance evaluation operate independently, enabled both the parameter estimation and real-world validation in {numref}`characterization` and the exploration of advanced operating modes in {numref}`operating_modes`.
-While the primary objective of this thesis was to introduce the modular architecture of CADET-Process, {numref}`chapter %s <characterization>` demonstrates its parameter estimation capabilities through a real-world laboratory system validation.
-Meanwhile, {numref}`chapter %s <operating_modes>` explores advanced operating modes while validating results against analytical equilibrium theory solutions.
+While the primary objective of this thesis was to introduce the modular architecture of CADET-Process, {numref}`characterization` demonstrates its parameter estimation capabilities through a real-world laboratory system validation.
+Meanwhile, {numref}`operating_modes` explores advanced operating modes while validating results against analytical equilibrium theory solutions.
 Together, these chapters showcase both practical application and theoretical validation.

 First, the framework enabled accurate parameter estimation for typical laboratory-scale chromatographic systems, highlighting its utility in model calibration and validation.
 Second, it was applied to optimize advanced operating concepts, such as batch chromatography with cycle-to-cycle overlap and interlocked peak operation, revealing highly efficient and non-intuitive process designs.